 Linda: And how did that help characterisation?

-Geoff: Being aware of Fitzgerald’s famous saying ‘If you begin with a type’2 I had to avoid making them pure embodiments of type.
+Geoff: Being aware of Fitzgerald’s famous saying ‘If you begin with a character you soon have a type.
+If you begin with a type you have nothing’2 I had to avoid making them pure embodiments of type.
 I had to give them some individuality as well, but they were symbolic as well ...
 The clergy in the body ...
 Niko in the café embodies the situation of those Greeks at that time ... you know the sort of isolated situation that they had to endure ...

 Linda: And in terms of devising them, what comes first for you?